BuoySoftware/guides/migrations/README.md

   - When in doubt, attach CSVs or screenshots from data clips generated from before the migration and after it was complete to the ticket.
 - Prefer having another engineer verify the data change, [[Four Eyes Principle]]
+- Use SQL, not `ActiveRecord` models, in data migrations.

+### Tracking Changes

+In order to know what was changed and when we should track any migrations run in our applications.

 - Use the `DataChange` utility to track changes.
-- Use SQL, not `ActiveRecord` models, in data migrations.
+- Scale the usage of `DataChange` based on the number of records being migrated across all environments and clients.
+  - With smaller data changes
+    - `pre` and `post` queries should be summaries, not all records.
+    - `change` query include helpful `returning` data.
+  - With large data changes
+    - `pre` and `post` queries should be summaries, not all records.
+    - `change` query should `disable_streaming`.

+### Types of Data Migrations

-- Depending on need data migrations fall into three use cases as follows.
+Depending on need, data migrations fall into two use cases as follows.

-### Data Migrate Gem
+#### Data Migrate Gem

 - We use the [`data_migrate`] gem for managing data migrations.
 - This should be the default data migration method.